Crystalline color superconductors: Introduction

-The result of the analyses of the above-mentioned methods is that the CFL phase is the thermodynamically favored state of matter at asymptotic densities.
-Qualitatively one can understand this result considering that in the CFL phase quarks of all three-flavors participate coherently in pairing.
+The result of the above-mentioned methods is that the CFL phase is the thermodynamically favored state of matter at asymptotic densities.
+Qualitatively one can understand this result considering that in the CFL phase quarks of all three flavors participate coherently in pairing.
 Since superconductivity is a cooperative phenomenon, the larger the number of fermions that participate in pairing, more energetically favored is the superconducting phase.

-In the description of color superconductivity one has to deal with various scales, the chemical potential $\mu$, the gap parameter, which we shall generically indicate with $\Delta$, the strange quark mass $M_s$ and the screening/damping scale $g \mu$, where $g$ is the QCD coupling.
-One typically has that $\mu\gg g \mu \gg \Delta$, whereas the strange quark mass can be considered as a free parameter, although in some models it can be computed self-consistently.
+In the description of color superconductivity one has to deal with various scales, the chemical potential $\mu$, the gap parameter, which we shall generically indicate with $\Delta$, the constituent strange quark mass $M_s$ and the screening/damping scale $g_s \mu$, where $g_s$ is the QCD coupling.
+One typically has that $\mu\gg g_s \mu \gg \Delta$, whereas the strange quark mass can be considered as a free parameter, although in some models it can be computed self-consistently.

-QCD at high density is conveniently studied through a hierarchy of effective field theories, schematically depicted in Fig.~\ref{hierarchy}.
+Quantum chromodynamics at high density is conveniently studied through a hierarchy of effective field theories, schematically depicted in Fig.~\ref{hierarchy}.

-The starting point is the fundamental QCD Lagrangian, then one can obtain the low energy effective Lagrangian through different methods.
-One way is to integrate out high-energy degrees of freedom as shown in \textcite{Polchinski:1992ed}.
-The physics is particularly simple for energies close to the Fermi energy where all the interactions are irrelevant except for a four-fermi interaction coupling pair of fermions with opposite momenta.
-This is nothing but the interaction giving rise to BCS condensation, which can be described using the High Density Effective Theory (HDET) \cite{Nardulli:2002ma, Hong:1998tn,Hong:1999ru,Beane:2000ms,Casalbuoni:2000na, Schafer:2003jn}, see Sec. \ref{sec:NG-HDET} for a brief description of the method.
-The HDET is based on the fact that at vanishing temperature and large chemical potentials antiparticle fields decouple and the only relevant fermionic degrees of freedom are quasi-particles and quasi-holes close to the Fermi surface.
+The starting point is the fundamental QCD Lagrangian, then one can obtain the low-energy effective Lagrangian through different methods.
+One way is to integrate out high-energy degrees of freedom as shown by \textcite{Polchinski:1992ed}.
+The physics is particularly simple for energies close to the Fermi energy where all the interactions are irrelevant except for a four-fermion interaction coupling pair of fermions with opposite momenta.
+This is nothing but the interaction giving rise to BCS condensation, which can be described using the high-density effective theory (HDET) \cite{Nardulli:2002ma, Hong:1998tn,Hong:1999ru,Beane:2000ms,Casalbuoni:2000na, Schafer:2003jn}.
+The HDET is based on the fact that at vanishing temperature and large chemical potentials antiparticle fields decouple and the only relevant fermionic degrees of freedom are quasiparticles and quasiholes close to the Fermi surface.
 In the HDET Lagrangian the great advantage is that the effective fermionic fields have no spin structure and therefore the theory is particularly simple to handle.